ura14h/PlayOPC/README.md

 * If the device cannot connect the camera via Wi-Fi automatically, it is necessary to connect the camera by manual operation.
 * The operation of the camera is not stable and may not work at the place where Wi-Fi is crowded.
 * The app cannot initialize media cards in the camera.
+Please use [OA.Central](app.olympus-imaging.com/oacentral/) provided by OLYMPUS.

 ## Runs Immediately